 Minimum peak EIRP

-Only SSB based beam correspondence requirement for minimum peak for RRC_CONNECTED state is based on fine beam implementation which is considered as too restrictive and not applicable for initial access from the perspective of addressing different beam type implementation.
+SSB based beam correspondence requirement for minimum peak for RRC_CONNECTED state is based on fine beam implementation which is considered as too restrictive and not applicable for initial access from the perspective of addressing different beam type implementation.

 Minimum peak EIRP will not be considered for initial access.